The Surprising Truth About Full-Time Travel

 1. This is not a permanent vacation

-We have to clean, cook, shop, do laundry, handle finances, and take care of our medical needs, all in unfamiliar places where English may not be widely spoken.
+We still have to handle the same mundane tasks we did when we lived a conventional life in the U.S. We clean, cook, shop, do laundry, manage finances, and take care of our medical needs—only now, we’re doing it all in unfamiliar places where English might not be widely spoken.

 Check out our posts about the challenges of nomad life: